xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Research Interests

 Humans understand the world by establishing entities, concepts, and their mutual connections.
 My research aims to understand human knowledge and teach machines to "understand" how the world is interconnected.
-To achieve this, I am conducting fundamental research in two primary areas:
+To achieve this, I am conducting fundamental research in the following areas:

-###### Machine learning for structured/relational data
+###### Machine learning on relational data

-- **Learning on graph-structured data** [NeurIPS'22a,ACL'23,AAAI'24]
+- **Learning on graph-structured data** [NeurIPS'22a,ACL'23,AAAI'24, CIKM'24]
-- **Neuro-symbolic learning** [NeurIPS'22b, ISWC'22, ICDE'24]: imposing structure and knowledge in machine learning
 - **Geometric representation learning** [NeurIPS'22a, NeurIPS'22b, KDD'22], e.g., exploiting data geometry for machine learning
+- **Application** in healthcare and biomedicine, etc. [AMIA'24, SIGIR'23]

 ###### Neural & symbolic knowledge representation

 - **Knowledge graphs** [KDD'22, ACL'23, AAAI'24]: embedding, construction, and reasoning
 - **Semantic web and ontologies** [ISWC'22, ISWC'23]: Description logic and ontology reasoning

+###### Interpretable and reliable AI

+- **Neuro-symbolic learning** [NeurIPS'22b, ISWC'22, ICDE'24]: imposing structure and knowledge in machine learning
 - **Symbolic knowledge meets large language models** [NAACL'24, Arxiv'24]: combining structured knowledge with language models
-- **Applications**: healthcare, biomedicine, etc.